-As a follow up to last year’s roundtable for researchers involved in AHWIN-related ERIA studies, the Japan Center for International Exchange (JCIE) and the Economic Research Institute for ASEAN and East Asia (ERIA) partnered once again to build on the network of AHWIN-supported experts.
+As a follow up to the 2019 roundtable for researchers involved in AHWIN-related ERIA studies, the Japan Center for International Exchange (JCIE) and the Economic Research Institute for ASEAN and East Asia (ERIA) partnered once again to build on the network of AHWIN-supported experts.
 This online meeting, which focused on projects addressing the cross-border movement of the long-term care workforce, gave researchers the opportunity to present their studies to allow for information-sharing, cross-pollination, and networking among the various research teams.

 The second half of the event focused on the impact of COVID-19 on the recruitment, training, and work of migrant healthcare and eldercare workers, where speakers addressed some of the major challenges created by travel restrictions in the wake of the pandemic.